amuolo/data-management/README.md

 </details>

+<a name="theory"></a>
+## Theory

+<a name="agency"></a>
-## Agency
+### Agency

-The project named "Agency" is the cornerstone of this repo.
+The Agency project is the cornerstone of this repo.
 It provides an easy-to-use API to define agents, managers, and offices.

-In this framework, the agents are actors which are handled by their managers and organized in offices.
-Agents are allowed to exchange only those messages that have been formalized in their own contract interfaces.
+Aligned with the actor model, this framework empowers developers to swiftly configure numerous concurrent actors, referred to as <em>agents</em>.
+These agents are not deployed immediately; instead, deployment occurs only when strictly necessary, managed by dedicated <em>managers</em>.
+Additionally, the client front end can configure <em>offices</em>, which function as independent actors capable of communicating with other agents seamlessly over the wire.

+> Agents are defined uniquely with <em>name</em>, <em>state</em>, and <em>contract</em>.

+Agents can exchange messages only through their own contract interface.
+Additionally, agents are stateful entities, owning a specific state and processing CRUD operations based on the type of message they receive.
+Since messages are handled sequentially, there is no need for a locking mechanism when multiple resources (agents) attempt to access the same resource.

+MessageHub...
+Job...

+<a name="message-hub"></a>
+### Message Hub

+About Message Hub project...

+<a name="job"></a>
-## Job
+### Job

 The project named "Job" provides an abstraction layer to manage a state undergoing several steps.
 Job is thread-safe and guarantees that each step is executed following the simple rule first-in-first-out (FIFO).
 Thanks to its clean and easy-to-use API, it helps the developer to quickly set up logging and visualize progress for the given operation to be started.

+<a name="getting-started"></a>
+## Getting started

+TODO

 ---